 Lawmakers have introduced other Medicare expansion options, which would be much more limited than Medicare for All.

-Senator Michael Bennett (D-Colorado) and Rep. Brian Higgins (D-New York) introduced a bill called Medicare-X Choice.
+Senators Michael Bennett (D-Colorado) and Rep. Brian Higgins (D-New York) introduced a bill called Medicare-X Choice.
 This bill would offer Medicare to people of any age through the Obamacare marketplaces.
 This bill would not be initially enacted nationwide.
-Instead, the bill would focus on adding the Medicare option in places with few hospitals and doctors, or areas that only had one insurer offering coverage.
+Instead, the bill would focus on adding the Medicare option in places with few hospitals and doctors.
+The same would be true for areas that only had one insurer offering coverage.

-Healthcare is certainly a hot topic for the 2020 election process.
-Though Bernie Sanders’ (D-Vermont) version of Medicare for All would eventually eliminate all other forms of insurance, other Democratic candidates have varying degrees of support and versions of Medicare for All as a universal healthcare system.
-Though Medicare for All would likely lower the healthcare costs in the economy overall and increase quality care while also facilitating more preventative care to avoid expensive emergency room visits, you could end up paying more if you make more than $250,000 a year or are in the top 0.1 % of households.
-What’s more, some experts suggest that if costs are less onerous, patients will overuse the system and make setting up appointments for elective procedures more difficult.
+Healthcare is certainly a hot topic.
+Bernie Sanders’ version of Medicare for all would eventually eliminate all other forms of insurance.
+However, other Democratic candidates have varying degrees of support and versions of as a universal healthcare system.
+Though Medicare for all would likely lower the healthcare costs in the economy overall, and increase quality care while also facilitating more preventative care to avoid expensive emergency room visits, you could end up paying more if you make more than $250,000 a year or are in the top 0.1 % of households.

 Tips for Keeping Your Finances Healthy